EtchedPixels/EmulatorKit/README.md

 - -a		enable 6850 ACIA
 - -b		512K ROM/512K RAM board
 - -c		CTC card present (not yet tested)
+- -d n		Turn on debug flags
-- -e n		Execute ROM bank n (0-7)
+- -e n		Execute ROM bank n (0-7) (not used with -b)
+- -f		Fast mode (run flat out)
 - -i path	Enable IDE and use this file
 - -m board	Board type (z80 for default rc2014 or sc108)
 - -p		Pageable ROM (needed for CP/M)
 - -r path	Load the ROM image from this path
-- -s		Enable the SIO/2 (no IRQ support yet)
+- -s		Enable the SIO/2
+- -R		Enable the DS1302 RTC

 To build a disk image